OpenHistoricalDataMap/MapnikTileServer/docs/getting_start_local.rst

    world map

-To check if the demo data was setup right, go to http://localhost:8000/YEAR/MONTH/DAY/11/57/1134/tile.png.
+To check if the demo data was set up right, go to http://localhost:8000/YEAR/MONTH/DAY/11/57/1134/tile.png.
 But change **YEAR**, **MONTH** & **DAY** to your current day.
 For example the like for the 2020-05-27 will be http://localhost:8000/2020/05/27/11/57/1134/tile.png